Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Build Debug and Release configurations (we recommend not dll but statically linked libraries).
 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
 Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105
-to create a new VisualStudio project and add ModalWX.cpp to it.
+to create a new VisualStudio project and add EngageWX.cpp to it.
-This should build the ModalWX app.
+This should build the EngageWX app.

 ### Linux:
 We recommend using the CodeLite IDE.